IngmarBitter/defenders/md/CreeksideDefenders.md

 !!!
-   ”Always be ready to give a defence to anyone who asks you for a reason for the hope that is in you.
+   ”Always be ready to give a defense to anyone who asks you for a reason for the hope that is in you.
    However, do this with gentleness and respect” 1 Peter 3:15 HCSB

 Three Class Purposes